How Much Caffeine Is In Coffee? Caffeinated Drinks Ranked From Highest To Lowest

 Matcha: 70 mg caffeine

 Matcha is a type of green tea that has been ground into a powder.
 Of all the drinks on the list, Sabogal calls matcha the healthiest.
-"It contains the greatest amount of antioxidants (catechins-EGCG) as the entire leaf is used, resulting in greater antioxidant content compared to hot green tea or black tea," she says.
+"It contains the greatest amount of antioxidants (catechins-EGCG)4 as the entire leaf is used, resulting in greater antioxidant content compared to hot green tea or black tea," she says.

 Black Tea: 48 mg caffeine

 The antioxidants in green tea may not be as powerful as green tea, but the beverage still has a lot of health benefits.
-"Hot black tea has been shown to promote overall health, such as reduced cholesterol and blood sugar levels," Sabogal says.
+"Hot black tea has been shown to promote overall health5, such as reduced cholesterol and blood sugar levels," Sabogal says.

 Green Tea: 28.8 mg caffeine

 Hot green tea is a mild-tasting beverage with a moderate amount of caffeine and a high number of health benefits.
-"Green tea is loaded with antioxidants that have many beneficial effects as well, such as helping with brain function, lowering the risk of heart disease, and potentially protecting against cancer," Singh says.
+"Green tea is loaded with antioxidants6 that have many beneficial effects as well, such as helping with brain function, lowering the risk of heart disease, and potentially protecting against cancer," Singh says.
 Plus, habitual green tea drinkers may even live longer.

 Decaf Coffee: 0 to 15 mg caffeine